pajlads/DinkPlugin/docs/json-examples.md

 ### Structure

-Every Dink `POST` request is a [multipart](https://datatracker.ietf.org/doc/html/rfc2046#section-5.1) body.
+If a Dink notification does not have an image attached, the type of the request body is `application/json`.
+Otherwise, Dink `POST`s [multipart](https://datatracker.ietf.org/doc/html/rfc2046#section-5.1) bodies.

+In the examples below, `content` is populated instead of `embeds` for simplicity; this would correspond to the advanced setting 'Use Rich Embeds' being disabled.
+Third-party integrations should rely on the `extra` object instead of `content`/`embeds`.

+#### Multipart Bodies

-In particular, the `Content-Type` is [`multipart/form-data`](https://datatracker.ietf.org/doc/html/rfc7578) to accomodate the below JSON and optional screenshots in accordance with the [Discord API specification](https://discord.com/developers/docs/reference#uploading-files).
+In particular, the `Content-Type` is [`multipart/form-data`](https://datatracker.ietf.org/doc/html/rfc7578) to accomodate the below JSON and screenshots in accordance with the [Discord API specification](https://discord.com/developers/docs/reference#uploading-files).

 Thus, any third-party consumer should utilize the body entity named `payload_json` to access the relevant JSON object.
 The optional body entity for the screenshot is named `file`, and the underlying data stream (which should not exceed 8MB) can be `image/png` or `image/jpeg` (less common).